KaiXiechaoren/KaiXiechaoren.github.io/_pages/about.md

 # 🙋‍♂️ About me
 I obtained my master's degree in Electronic Information from Southwest Minzu University in 2023.
 Currently, I am pursuing my Ph.D. in Computer Science at the University of Electronic Science and Technology of China (UESTC), under the supervision of [Prof. Yanru Zhang](https://scholar.google.com/citations?user=6I1ytegAAAAJ&hl=en) (National-level young talent).

 My research interests fall into two main areas.
 The first is evolutionary game theory, in which I have published several papers in leading academic journals.
 The second is the application of artificial intelligence in power systems, which is also the focus of my doctoral research.
 In addition, I serve as a reviewer for several academic journals.
+Meanwhile, I am the technical director of Jiajie Agriculture and Animal Husbandry Co., LTD.

 <span class='anchor' id='Research areas'></span>